ACP-CODE/astro-robots/README.md

 Still clueless, don't worry!
 We have powerful [JSDoc support](./dist/index.d.ts), whether you are an SEO expert or a novice, you can easily manage it.

-Now just use this in your Astro project and it will tell everything about `robots.txt`.
+Now just use `astro-robots` in your Astro project and it will tell everything about `robots.txt`.

 </details>

 ### Examples

-Visit our [Official Documentation]() to learn more.
+Visit the [Yandex Support](https://yandex.com/support/webmaster/controlling-robot/robots-txt.html#recommend) to learn more about directives.

+We're planning to release more practical examples to cater to the mainstream search engine market.

 ## Changelog